Delzing/Sql-BankLoan-Project/README.md

 # Sql-BankLoan-Project

 Welcome to the Bank Loan Project repository.
+Analyzing Bank loan transactions with SQL Server.

 This project reflects a 12 month period of loan transactions between Jan - Dec 2021.